antarasengupta26624/qbs177finalproject/README.md

 ## IV.
 Results

+In our analysis, we focused on several key variables that will play a crucial role in shaping our models.
+Let’s take a closer look at some impactful visualizations that illustrate the relationships between socioeconomic factors and PHQ-9 scores.

 ### A. Data Visualizations

+#### 1. Average Total PHQ-9 Scores by Race and Birth Country

 <iframe src="assets/barplot.html" width=800 height=600 frameBorder=0></iframe>

+The horizontal stacked bar plot depicts race on the y-axis and total PHQ-9 scores on the x-axis, color-coded by whether individuals were born in the U.S. or elsewhere.
+The findings indicate that individuals born in the U.S. tend to report higher depression scores than those born outside the country, regardless of age.
+Notably, Hispanic and Mexican participants exhibit the highest average PHQ-9 scores, highlighting potential challenges faced within these demographic groups.

+#### 2. Total PHQ-9 Scores by Marital and Military Status

 <iframe src="assets/boxplot.html" width=800 height=600 frameBorder=0></iframe>

+This visualization sheds light on the intersection of marital and military status with mental health.
+The data shows that individuals who have never married and have not served in the military report the highest median PHQ-9 scores.
+Conversely, married individuals present the lowest scores and exhibit less variability, indicating the stabilizing effect of marital support.
+Interestingly, those who have not served in the military tend to have higher depression scores, raising important questions about the impact of military experiences on mental health.

+#### 3. Average PHQ-9 Scores Based on Education Level and Gender

 <iframe src="assets/funnel_plot.html" width=800 height=600 frameBorder=0></iframe>

+The funnel plot demonstrates how education level and gender relate to PHQ-9 scores.
+It reveals a consistent trend: women tend to report higher depression scores than men across all education levels.
+Additionally, there’s a clear decrease in PHQ-9 scores with increased educational attainment, emphasizing the significant role that education can play in promoting mental well-being.

+#### 4. Total PHQ-9 Score Analysis by Age Group, Income Level, and Household Size

 <iframe src="assets/subplot_box.html" width=800 height=600 frameBorder=0></iframe>

+Finally, we have three box plots depicting PHQ-9 scores across age groups, income-to-poverty ratios, and household sizes.
+The results indicate a linear decline in PHQ-9 scores with increasing age and income levels, with some exceptions observed among those with particularly high income-to-poverty ratios.
+While the relationship between household size and depression scores is less pronounced, data indicates that individuals living in households of two or six members report the lowest PHQ-9 scores.

 ### B. Modeling